-An infringement notice may apply where there is reasonable grounds to believe a breach of the gift card provisions has occurred.
-Current infringement notice penalties for the gift card provisions are $11 550 for a corporation and $2 310 for an individual.
+NT Consumer Affairs can issue an infringement notice where they have reasonable grounds to believe a breach of the gift card provisions has occurred.
+The infringement notice penalty for the gift card provisions is 11 penalty unit.
+Find out more about Northern Territory penalty units here.

 Promotional vouchers and discount coupons